fpfrances/multicycle_cpu/README.md

 4. Memory: Loads or stores data from register files and memory.

-## Testing Plan: Testbenches are available for each CPU component and the entire processor.
-These testbenches thoroughly validate the functionality of each component and the entire CPU, ensuring that all instructions are executed correctly.

 ## Files Included:
 `CPU.v`: Verilog module for the CPU top-level design.
 `InstructionMemory.v`: Verilog module for the instruction memory component.